-- Provide students with a coherent, wide-ranging and intellectually stimulating programme including themes and issues in sociology, social theory, sociological analysis, political theory, ideas and ideologies, government and institutions, public policy, area studies, comparative political sociological and international politics and international political sociology.
+Provide students with a coherent, wide-ranging and intellectually stimulating programme including political theory, ideas and ideologies, government and institutions, public policy, area studies, comparative politics and international relations.

-- Introduce students to, and encourage them to employ, a range of methodological approaches.
+- Introduce students to, and encourage them to employ, a range of theoretical and methodological approaches. - Enable students to develop independent critical thinking and judgment and to undertake independent research.

-- Enable students to develop independent critical thinking and judgment and to undertake independent research tasks. - Develop a range of skills necessary to the effective communication of ideas and arguments. - Provide a basis for further study in Politics and Sociology or related disciplines.
+- Develop a range of skills necessary to the effective communication of ideas and arguments.

+- Provide a basis for further study in Politics or related disciplines.